xuebaiios/BdryReach/README.md

 </div>

 ## 1. Tool Installation
 All experiments are conducted on a virtual machine system with an **Intel® Core™ i7-10750H CPU @ 2.60GHz × 8 and 5.8 GiB of memory, running Ubuntu 20.04.3 LTS**.
-We recommend a similar hardware setup and a Linux environment.
-The installation requires the **cmake** tool and various third-party libraries needed for BdryReach.
+We recommend that the operating environment has similar hardware resources and runs on a **Linux system**.
+On a Linux system, it is necessary to install the **cmake** tool and the various **third-party libraries** required for BdryReach.

 ### 1.1 Required Third-Party Libraries